marymonty/sample_code/c/README.md

 This is a project done in C that is a pipeline cache simulator, which implements and compares various implementations of a combined instruction pipeline and cache (IPLC) simulator.
+I wrote the Cache functions.